 Jesus’ first recorded sermon proclaimed that God’s kingdom was at hand.
 Then he spent the rest of his public ministry on earth bringing in the kingdom.
-Our calling as advocates for people with disabilities is to carry on Jesus’ work so that all people, especially people with disabilities, will be welcomed to the body of Christ and encouraged to use their gifts in ministry.
+Our calling as disability advocates is to carry on Jesus’ work so that all people, especially people with disabilities, will be welcomed to the body of Christ and encouraged to use their gifts in ministry.
 The Scriptures provide us with a basic foundation for this work.

 - All people are created in the image of God; therefore, each person has intrinsic value not based on what she can do but on who she is.